leihui6/LRBO/readme.md

 We here utilized real-world data to train these framework.
 The trained model in terms of PREDATOR and PV-RCNN++ can be downloaded as follows:
 - [Detection/Trained model](https://1drv.ms/u/s!AnRiouA_fmTVh6UpNm4gtWq02GF8JA): This model can be used for UR3e and UR5e robot base detection task
 - [Registration/Trained model](https://1drv.ms/u/s!AnRiouA_fmTVh6UnauE3yxdVcgU5qQ): This model can be used for robot base registration.
 A model of robot base can be obtained from [Here](./dataset/readme.md).

+If you want to train you own model, here[[link](https://1drv.ms/u/c/d5647e3fe0a26274/EXRiouA_fmQggNXbXwIAAAABjI2e4XLUgzOzJLiLwyvw8Q?e=2ES5KW)] is an example you can follow including the .pkl file and resource you can train.

 ## Papers